 Preparing to Cook the Pizza:

 - Toppings: These are totally personal preferences.
-Choose different sauces (sweeter or spicy), different cheese mixes, veggies, meats, condiments (tapenade, harissa, salsa verde, etc.), fruits (pineapple, figs, etc.).
-A sprinkling of Parmesan is good to.
+For instance, you might favor yuzu dressing for the toppings owing to your obsession with Japanese food.
+Similarly, you can choose different sauces (sweeter or spicy), different cheese mixes, veggies, meats, condiments (tapenade, harissa, salsa verde, etc.), fruits (pineapple, figs, etc.).
+A sprinkling of Parmesan is good too.
 Delicate ingredients such as basil or parsley should be added during the last minute of cooking.

 - Shaping the Dough: Once you roll and shape the dough, let it rest for a minute or two to relax the gluten.